-In fact, pothole damage costs U.S. drivers $3 billion annually in vehicle repairs according to a new study from AAA.
+In fact, pothole damage costs U.S. drivers $3 billion annually in vehicle repairs according to AAA.
 On average, the study found drivers reported paying $300 to repair pothole-related vehicle damage.
 Common damage included flat tires, bent wheels and broken suspension components.

 Potholes form when moisture collects in small holes and cracks in the road surface.
 The moisture expands and contracts with freezing and thawing, breaking up the road surface.
 Under the weight of passing cars, the pavement eventually gives way and turns into a pothole, according to AAA.